 Glass Recycling Basics

 Follow these simple steps when recycling glass bottles and jars.
-Keep out non-container glass and other contaminants to ensure the glass you recycle is able to be used to make new glass bottles.
+Keep out the non-container glass and other contaminants to ensure the glass you recycle is able to be used to make new glass bottles.

 - Recycle Glass Containers Only